Ukraine and Russia: What you need to know right now

 DIPLOMACY, CIVILIANS

-* French President Emmanuel Macron was due to speak with Putin by telephone, Macron's office said.
-The two spoke regularly in the early weeks following Russia's Feb.
-24 invasion, but not since March 29.
+* Dozens of evacuees who took refuge for weeks in the bunkers of a steel works in Russian-occupied Mariupol reached the safety of Kyiv-controlled Zaporizhzhia on Tuesday, but aid workers said many still remained trapped in the port city.

-* German Chancellor Olam Scholz said on Tuesday no one could assume that Russia would not attack other countries given its violation of international law in Ukraine, and Germany would support Finland and Sweden if they decided to join NATO.
+* German Chancellor Olaf Scholz said no one could assume that Russia would not attack other countries given its violation of international law in Ukraine, and Germany would support Finland and Sweden if they decided to join NATO.

-* Pope Francis said in an interview that he had asked for a meeting in Moscow with Putin to try to stop the war but had not received a reply.
-He also told Italy's Corriere Della Sera newspaper that Patriarch Kirill of the Russian Orthodox Church, who has given the war his full backing, "cannot become Putin's altar boy".* Ukraine hoped a first column of evacuees from the ruins of a steel works in Russian-occupied Mariupol would reach the city of Zaporizhzhia on Tuesday, and hospitals prepared to treat people for anything from burns to malnutrition.
+* Pope Francis said he had asked for a meeting in Moscow with Putin to try to stop the war but had not received a reply.* Ukraine's prosecutor general accused Russia on Tuesday of using rape as a tactic of war and described Russian President Putin as "the main war criminal of the 21st century".
+Russia denies targeting civilians in the conflict and rejects charges that its forces have committed war crimes.